bksuro/bikesharing/README.md

 ## Summary
-Based on the data collected on the New York City bike trip data we can conclude that having a bike sharing program in Des-Moines is a solid business proposal.
+Based on the data collected on the New York City bike trip data we can conclude that having a bike sharing program in New York city is a solid business proposal.
+However we do not have enough information to make a decison for Des-Moines.

 ### Business Recommendations
 Based on the analysis done following additional visualizations are suggested.